Meeshkan/katacoda-scenarios/introduction/step4.md

 To do this, we'll use `example.spy.getResponseBody()`.
 See it in action by running `npm test getUsersForUI3.test.js`{{execute}}.

 `getResponseBody` has cousins like `postResponseBody`, `postRequestHeaders` and basically anything you'll need to write some amazing assertions.
-The example also shows how to use `sinon.assert` and its `calledOnce()` for writing tests that read like natural language!;
+The example also shows how to use `sinon.assert` and its `calledOnce()` for writing tests that read like natural language!

 If you're using the `runner`, don't forget to call `resetHistory` if you want a clean state for your spies!